-WARNING: emphasizes areas where injury or even death could result from negligence.
+emphasizes areas where injury or even death could result from negligence.

 Mechanical damage may also occur.
-WARNINGS are to be taken seriously unlikely.

-CAUTION: emphasizes areas where equipment damage could result.
-Disregarding a

-CAUTION could cause permanent mechanical damage. though injury is equipment damage or injury.

-NOTE: provides additional information to make a step or procedure easier or clearer.

-Disregarding a NOTE could cause inconvenience. but would not cause
+WARNINGS are to be taken seriously emphasizes areas where equipment damage could result.
+Disregarding a CAUTION could cause permanent mechanical damage. though injury is unlikely. provides additional information to make a step or procedure easier or clearer.
+Disregarding a NOTE could cause inconvenience, but would not cause equipment damage or injury.